busterwood/ucg/README.md

 endfor
 ```

-### insertxml
+### outputxml

-The `insertxml` keyword writes some elements of the model XML to the output.
+The `outputxml` keyword writes some elements of the model XML to the output.
 * if no paramter is supplied then the current model element is written.
 * if an xpath expression is suppplied then elements matching that expression are written to the output.